alexander-pastukhov/bistable_history/paper.md

                         onset="Time")
 ```

-Now you can look at the fitted value for history time constant using `history_tau()`
+Now one can look at the fitted value for history time constant using `history_tau()`
 ```r
 history_tau(gamma_fit)
 ```